Carbon-13

-Carbon-13 (^{13}C) is a natural, stable isotope of carbon with a nucleus containing six protons and seven neutrons.
+Carbon-13 (^{13}C) is a natural, stable isotope of carbon with a nucleus containing six protons, six electrons, and seven neutrons.
 It constitutes about 1.07% of natural carbon and is one of the so-called environmental isotopes.

 Detection by mass spectrometry

 A mass spectrum of an organic compound will usually contain a small peak of one mass unit greater than the apparent molecular ion peak (M) of the whole molecule.
 This is known as the M+1 peak and comes from the few molecules that contain a ^{13}C atom in place of a ^{12}C. A molecule containing one carbon atom will be expected to have an M+1 peak of approximately 1.1% of the size of the M peak, as 1.1% of the molecules will have a ^{13}C rather than a ^{12}C. Similarly, a molecule containing two carbon atoms will be expected to have an M+1 peak of approximately 2.2% of the size of the M peak, as there is double the previous likelihood that any molecule will contain a ^{13}C atom.

-In the above, the mathematics and chemistry have been simplified, however it can be used effectively to give the number of carbon atoms for small- to medium-sized organic molecules.
-In the following formula the result should be rounded to the nearest integer:
+In the above, the mathematics and chemistry have been simplified.
+However it can be used effectively to give the number of carbon atoms for small- to medium-sized organic molecules.
+In the following formula, the result should be rounded to the nearest integer: